hridita11/hridita11/README.md

 ## Hey✨

 🎓 Computer Science undergraduate with a Math minor at the **University of Alberta**
-📊 Interested in **data pipelines, applied ML, and decision analytics**
-🌱 Passionate about using data for **real-world, community, and public-sector impact**
+📊 Interested in **data pipelines, applied ML, and decision analytics,** and a lot of math 🌱 Passionate about using data for **real-world, community, and public-sector impact**

 ---